pulumi/terraform-provider-aws/website/docs/r/launch_template.html.markdown

   `vpc_security_group_ids` instead.
 * `vpc_security_group_ids` - A list of security group IDs to associate with.
 * `tag_specifications` - The tags to apply to the resources during launch.
 See [Tag Specifications](#tag-specifications) below for more details.
-* `tags` - (Optional) A map of tags to assign to the launch template.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the launch template. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `user_data` - The Base64-encoded user data to provide when launching the instance.
 * `hibernation_options` - The hibernation options for the instance.
 See [Hibernation Options](#hibernation-options) below for more details.
 * `enclave_options` - (Optional) Enable Nitro Enclaves on launched instances.
 See [Enclave Options](#enclave-options) below for more details.